Home Adventure holidays 11 amazing things to do in Mauritius on a dream holiday

 Mauritius is surrounded with stunning beaches and ocean views, all making for incredible photographs (no filters used or required here!)

-All the beaches in Mauritius are public beaches – even the ones which look claimed by the hotels are actually public and open to all – and at the weekends families would gather all day to chat, eat food, play music and generally chill in the open air.
+All the beaches in Mauritius are public beaches – even the ones which look claimed by the hotels are actually public and open to all – and at the weekends families would gather all day to chat, eat food, play music and relax in the open air.
 Mauritians work hard during the week but the weekends are strictly family time.

-Stay in luxury hotels in Mauritius
+3. Stay in luxury hotels in Mauritius

 Salt of Palmar